Dance Wand Bird Malaita Island Solomon Islands

 These two fine old and used Dance Wands are from the Kwara’ae people of North Malaita Island in the Solomon Islands.

-Birds motifs are often used in Solomon islands art, frigate birds are very important to the lives or Solomon Islanders.
-When watching the sea they can see when frigate birds are hunting small bait fish by circling and diving in the water.
-Where there are small bait fish large Tuna follow.
-Tuna are one of the most important fish for food in the Solomon Islands.
+Birds motifs are often used in Solomon islands art, frigate birds are very important to the lives of Solomon Islanders.
+When watching the sea they can see when frigate birds are hunting small baitfish by circling and diving in the water.
+Where there are small baitfish large Tuna follow.
+Tuna is one of the most important fish for food in the Solomon Islands.

 Crispin Howarth at The National Gallery of Australia in his superb publication & exhibition at the NGA VARILAKU: Pacific Islands Art from the Solomon Islands 2011 states

 ” Large sculptures of bonito fish (Katsuwonus pelamis) hung from the rafters inside ceremonial canoe-houses along with carvings of sharks and people, and trophies of fish skeletons leftover from feasts.

 Bonito are scaleless, smooth-skinned fish copiously filled with red blood similar to that of people.
 So close are the connections between bonito and people that one part of the maraufu or malaohu initiation ceremonies included the flowing of blood from the bonito into the mouth of initiates.

 The sacred nature of bonito accorded to bonito continues into the present day in some areas:

 ‘To the Melanesian’s of the South-east Solomon’s the catching of the bonito is one of the things for which he exists.
 To him it is the king of fish … these bonito fish are no ordinary fish, they are virgin-born, and are under the care of special ghosts and sharks’.